Almost all of us have experienced some kind of traumatic or shocking event.

 3. Breathe deeply

 During traumatic circumstances, our minds tend to race and our breathing becomes shallow.
 The more shallow our breathing becomes, the more anxiety we feel, and the more our minds go crazy – and vice versa.
 To break this loop, breathe slowly, softly, and deeply into your stomach.
-Deep breathing stimulates the vagus nerve in the body which sends signals to the brain to calm down.
+Deep breathing exercises stimulate the vagus nerve in the body which sends signals to the brain to calm down.
 If you’re struggling to breathe deeply, try noticing your in-breath and out-breath.
 Mindfully focus on the sensations in your body and what it feels like to be scared.
 If you can, try to become curious about what is happening in your mind and body.
 If you’re feeling extremely wired-up, find one part of your body that feels relaxed and grounded (that could be your big toe, your ear lobe, your hands, your shins – anything).
 Focus on this part of your body and feel the anxious energy dissipate within you.
 Breathing deeply and paying mindful attention helps to create more space inside of you to calm down and become balanced again.

 4. Go slowly